haga-rak/fluxzy.core/README.md

 ### 3.1 Fluxzy CLI

 The following shows basic of how to use fluxzy with a simple rule file.
+The "rule file" is a straightforward yaml file containing a list of directives that fluxzy will evaluate during the proxying.

  For a more detailed documentation, visit [fluxzy.io](https://www.fluxzy.io/resources/cli/overview) or just go with `--help` option available for each command.

 Create a `rule.yaml` file as the following